Sarasota County Salvation Army assistance programs.

-Housing services include emergency funds to pay rent, rehousing for the currently homeless, funds for energy bills and other support.
+Housing, utility and health care services include emergency funds to pay rent, rehousing for the currently homeless, funds for paying energy bills and other support.
 In society as a while, high rates of homelessness is a complex social problem.
 The good news is that it is not a permanent situation for most people in Sarasota but rather a short term, temporary crisis.
 The Salvation Army tackles this challenge.
+Some components of the housing programs and shelters are as follows.

+Sarasota County Salvation Army also offers housing solutions.
 Once housed in a shelter or a transitional housing program, the residents are able to access a wide range of case management and social services that may be needed to promote and maintain greater self-reliance and sufficiency.
 With the support of your case manager, many Sarasota residents can begin to regain the self-confidence and control over their lives.
-Some components of the housing programs and shelters are as follows.

 Shelters are for individuals and families with children.
 By the time they turn to the Salvation Army, most clients have exhausted all the traditional support systems of friends and family.
 The centers are available to anyone in need of a place to stay, regardless of creed, race, age or gender.
 Families and individuals in Sarasota who need help are provided a secure environment as well as free meals.